Can You Name The Winners of The Voice?

 Craig Wayne Boyd – “Never Say Never” should be the motto that follows the Nashville singer, after grinding out tunes for over 10 years for a break at stardom.
 Part of team Blake, in the end Boyd was pitted against three other finalist, all from Adam Levine’s group.
 Even though the odds were staked against both Shelton and Boyd, America put the Country star back up as champion of judges.
 Craig is The Voice’s Season 7 winner.

 The Voice has concluded another season with big ratings.
-Team Blake gets his fourth victory and Craig Wayne Boyd begins the journey towards stardom.
+Team Pharrell gets his first victory and 16 year old Sawyer Fredericks begins the journey towards stardom.
 Will this be “The One” The Voice has been waiting for?
 Will the show finally prove it can be a success when the lights go out at the end of the season?
 Although there have been album releases to hit the number one mark and singles in the top 40, it takes time to tell if some of that is just the result of a strong fan base from the show.
 We will see.

 Image Source: by Taylor Rosenbalm